-All interrupt sources and flags are configured in the IRQParam section of the configuration register, with the exception of Fifo threshold:
+All interrupt sources and flags are configured in the IRQParam section of the configuration register, with the exception of Fifo\threshold :

 - /Fifoempty: /Fifoempty interrupt source is low when byte 0, i.e. whole FIFO, is empty.
-Otherwise it is high.
-Note that when retrieving data from the FIFO, /Fifoempty is updated on NSS\DATA falling edge, i.e. when /Fifoempty is updated to low state the currently started read operation must be completed.
-In other words, /Fifoempty state must be checked after each read operation for a decision on the next one (/Fifoempty = 1: more byte(s) to read; /Fifoempty = 0: no more byte to read). - Write\byte: Write\byte interrupt source goes high for 1 bit period each time a new byte is transferred from the SR to the FIFO (i.e. each time a new byte is received) - Fifofull: Fifofull interrupt source is high when the last FIFO byte, i.e. the whole FIFO, is full.
+Otherwise it is high. - Write\byte: Write\byte interrupt source goes high for 1 bit period each time a new byte is transferred from the SR to the FIFO (i.e. each time a new byte is received) - Fifofull: Fifofull interrupt source is high when the last FIFO byte, i.e. the whole FIFO, is full.
 Otherwise it is low. - Fifo\overrun\clr: Fifo\overrun\clr flag is set when a new byte is written by the user (in Tx or Standby modes) or the SR (in Rx mode) while the FIFO is already full.
-Data is lost and the flag should be cleared by writing a 1, note that the FIFO will also be cleared. - Tx\done: Tx\done interrupt source goes high when FIFO is empty and the SR's last bit has been send to the modulator (i.e. the last bit of the packet has been sent).
+In this case, data is lost and the flag should be cleared by writing a 1.
+The bit can also be used anytime to clear FIFO and relaunch a new Rx or Tx process - Tx\done: Tx\done interrupt source goes high when FIFO is empty and the SR's last bit has been send to the modulator (i.e. the last bit of the packet has been sent).
 One bit period delay is required after the rising edge of Tx\done to ensure correct RF transmission of the last bit.
-In practice this may not require special care in the uC software due to IRQ processing time. - Fifo\threshold: Fifo\threshold interrupt source's behavior depends on the running mode (Tx, Rx or Stby mode) and the threshold itself can be programmed via MCParam\Fifo\thresh (B value).
+In practice this may not require special care in the uC software due to IRQ processing time. - Fifo\threshold: Fifo\threshold interrupt source's behavior can be programmed via MCParam\Fifo\thresh (B value).
 This behavior is illustrated in Figure 32.